imagekit-developer/imagekit-angular/README.md

 - `onUploadProgress`
 Input function which triggers when file upload is in progress (can be used to track file upload progress)

-- `handleUploadError`
+- `onError`
 Input function which triggers when upload fails

-- `handleUploadSuccess`
+- `onSuccess`
-Input function which triggers when upload successfully completed
+Input function which triggers when upload successfully completed.
+The ResponseMetadata is available in the event param object.
+It can be accessed as such `event.$ResponseMetadata.statusCode`.

 Sample usage